OctopusDeploy/blog/blog/2022-q1/jenkins-docker-install-guide/index.md

  - Octopus
 ---

-Docker has emerged victorious in the battle for universal application packages.
-Every major operating system supports Docker images, every cloud provider supports deploying Docker images, and every major platform offers an official Docker image.
+Docker emerged victorious in the battle for universal application packages.
+Every major operating system supports Docker images, all cloud providers support deploying Docker images, and every major tool or platform offers an official Docker image.
 Jenkins is no exception, providing the image [jenkins/jenkins](https://hub.docker.com/r/jenkins/jenkins).

-In this post you'll learn how to run Jenkins from a Docker image, configure it, customize it, and use the image as a replacement for the traditional package based installation.
+In this post you'll learn how to run Jenkins from a Docker image, configure it, customize it, and use the image as a replacement for a [traditional package based installation](blog/2022-q1/jenkins-install-guide/index.md).

 ## Prerequisites

 To run a Docker image, you must have Docker installed.
-[Docker provides details instructions](https://docs.docker.com/get-docker/) for installation on Linux, macOS, and Windows.
+[Docker provides detailed instructions](https://docs.docker.com/get-docker/) for installation on Linux, macOS, and Windows.

-Note that while recent versions of Windows have gained [native support for running Docker images](https://www.docker.com/products/windows-containers), Jenkins only provides Linux based Docker images.
+Note that while recent versions of Windows gained [native support for running Docker images](https://www.docker.com/products/windows-containers), Jenkins only provides Linux based Docker images.
 Windows and macOS can run Linux Docker images through virtualization, so most of the commands shown here apply equally to all operating systems, but this post will focus on Linux.

 ## Getting started with the Jenkins Docker image